gabriel-aranha/docker-redis/README.md

 Uncomment the line and set a new password by changing my-password to the desired password

 ### Running
-Command to build Docker container:
+Command to build Docker image:
 ```
 $ docker build -t redis .
 ```